the buss chimulco 1

 wrapped sanitized dental tools

 I was also certain my face was about to fall off.
 Her hands were small but rock solid.
 She worked the bad teeth like a master mechanic.
 I was certain some would break during extraction.
+Not-a-one broke.

 Clearly this was not her first rodeo.
 Some teeth required six different tools but all came out in one piece.
-When she was done Dr. Oscar came out of nowhere like a tag team and tied eight stitches onto my front lower jaw.
+When she was done Dr. Oscar came out of nowhere like a tag team and tied eight tiny stitches onto my front lower jaw.

 She asked if I wanted to keep any of the teeth.
 I respectfully declined.